Infinidat/infinidat_openstack/README.md

 Overview
 ========
-This project implements the InfiniBox Cidner Driver.
+This project implements the InfiniBox Cinder Driver.

 Checking out the code